The Old Age Home(page)

 in folders inside the top folder.
 DON'T LET PROGRAMS PUSH YOU

-AROUND -- YOU MUST KEEP YOUR PROPERTY IN A PLACE OF **YOUR** CHOOSING.
+AROUND -- YOU MUST KEEP YOUR PROPERTY IN A PLACE OF **YOUR**

-On the one hand, if you have a top folder and everything
+If you have a top folder and everything

 Having